 About Sarah Lena

-Mom to a 5 year old, StepMom to a 12 year old, and Wife to a 40 year old, Sarah Lena is busy.
+Mom to a 7 year old and an 18 month old, StepMom to a 15 year old, and Wife to a 40-something year old, Sarah Lena is busy.
 She is a wrangler of rocket engineers by day, and a student and voiceover artist by night.
 She has an unabashed love of food, local theatre, and beauty products.